Honestly I don’t don’t go out of my way to find positive news about my favorite beverage, coffee.

 Animal studies gave us our first hints that (CGA) may be able to help us in our battle against the bulge.
 When researchers added a green coffee bean extract to mouse chow the critters slimmed down, losing weight and shedding belly fat.1

-In another study researchers tried to turn several groups of mice into porkers by feeding them a high fat diet.
-But it was almost as if the group of mice that had CGA added to their food were wearing some sort of a fat shield.
+In another study, researchers TRIED to turn several groups of mice into porkers by feeding them a high-fat diet.
+But it was almost as if the group of mice that had CGA added to their food was wearing some sort of a fat-repelling shield.

 Lose weight with chlorogenic acid